Cranberries and their effects: 4 reasons why you should eat cranberries

 How can cranberry juice help with cystitis?

-Cranberry juice can have a supportive effect, especially in the case of recurrent urinary tract infections.
+Cranberry juice can have a supportive effect, especially in the case of recurring urinary tract infections.
 Cranberries actively prevent bacteria and other pathogens from adhering to the bladder wall thanks to their ingredients.
 This is mainly due to the anthocyanidins and proanthocyanidins they contain.
 This is why cranberries are often for the prevention of bladder and other urinary tract infections. recommended.

 Which is better - fresh or dried cranberries?

 Fresh cranberries taste sour and very tart, so many people don't like to enjoy them on their own.
 Dried cranberries, on the other hand, are sweeter and only slightly tart.
 This is why the fresh berries are mainly used for cooking savory dishes.
-Dried, they go particularly well with desserts and muesli.
-Whether fresh or dried, cranberries are a very good and above all natural source of vitamins, potassium, sodium and magnesium.
+Dried, they go particularly well with desserts and muesli.Whether fresh or dried, cranberries are a very good and above all natural source of vitamins, potassium, sodium and magnesium.

 Back to blog